Point of Sale

 Even if your effective rate is relatively similar each month, it’s helpful to take a quick look at the credit card mix on your statement to make sure the pricing model you’ve agreed on is still the best fit for your business.

-Most restaurants prefer the Cost Plus model (aka Interchange Plus or Interchange Pass-Through).
+Most restaurants prefer the Cost Plus pricing model (aka Interchange Plus or Interchange Pass-Through).
 This model makes the merchant responsible for the non-negotiable interchange fee and the processor markup, which consists of a fixed percentage of the total check, the card brand fee, and a per-transaction flat fee.
 All fees are transparent, so you can see a breakdown of all processing fees:

 Interchange fee + % of total check + card brand fee + transaction fee = total processing fee